"Aurora"

 Archaeological findings and modern analyses confirm that Changsha played a key role in the birth of high-temperature copper-red glaze.
 Its distinctive colours arise from colloidal copper particles and complex interactions of absorption and scattering within the glaze matrix, making it one of the most challenging and historically significant glaze innovations in Chinese ceramics.

-• Created by ceramic artist Max Biermann, this piece was crafted entirely by hand in his studio in the Black Forest region of Germany.
+Created by ceramic artisan Max Biermann, this piece was crafted entirely by hand in his studio in the Westerwald region of Germany.
 His work focuses on simple, balanced forms and subtle glaze variations shaped by fire and atmosphere.
 Each object is produced individually, resulting in surfaces and tones that cannot be replicated — making Aurora a singular, one-of-one piece.

-His vessels emerge through a dialogue with the wheel and freely shaped slabs, defined by subtle shifts of proportion and the atmospheric depth of reduction firing.
-Local clays and ashes—collected and refined by the artist—introduce natural variations that cannot be replicated, giving each work its own distinct presence.
+His vessels emerge through a dialogue with the wheel and freely shaped slabs, defined by subtle shifts in proportion and by the atmospheric depth of reduction firing.
+Local clays and ashes—collected and refined by the artist—introduce natural variations that give each work its distinct presence.

 Biermann’s pieces balance functional purpose with sculptural poise.
-Objects developed in conversation with East Asian tea traditions stand alongside autonomous forms that reveal their character through surface, weight, and the quiet tension of line.
-Across all works, his language remains one of understated elegance—refined, grounded, and deeply connected to material origin.
+Objects developed in relation to East Asian tea traditions stand alongside autonomous forms that reveal their character through surface, weight, and the quiet tension of line.
+Across all works, his language remains one of understated elegance—refined, grounded, and closely tied to material origin.

-Working from his studio in the Black Forest, Biermann creates limited, individually produced stoneware objects that speak to longevity, integrity, and timeless aesthetic clarity.
+Working from the Westerwald, Biermann creates limited, individually produced stoneware pieces that speak to longevity, integrity, and a timeless sense of clarity.

-• Shipped by the artist from Germany.
-Please send an enquiry for exact shipping costs.
+Shipped directly from the artist in Germany.
+Please enquire for exact shipping costs.